Filtering¶

 Supports switching the search box to handwritten mode.

-Covers all Explorers (dashboards and custom explorers excluded).
-In this mode, you can add search and filter conditions via UI interaction and freely switch between handwritten and UI modes without altering the content entered before switching, enabling real-time switching and restoration between UI and handwritten inputs.
+Covers all explorers (dashboards/custom explorers excluded).
+In this mode, search and filter conditions can be added through UI interaction, and handwritten mode and UI mode can be freely switched without any changes to the content before switching, enabling real-time switching and restoration between UI and handwritten input.

-In the Explorer, you can edit Quick Filters to add new filter fields.
+In the Explorer, you can add new filter fields by editing quick filters.
 Two configuration methods are supported:

-In quick filters, predefined fields are supported.
-Newly added fields default to the field type in field management.
+Quick filters support preset fields.
+Newly added fields use the default field types from field management.
 If the field does not exist in field management, it defaults to text format.

-Workspace-level filter items are visible to all members of the workspace, but regular members and standard members cannot edit, delete, or move them.
+Available for all workspace members to view, but standard members cannot edit, delete, or move them.

 Other Operations¶

-Clicking on the row of the label value indicates a positive single selection of this value select only this item, continuing to check other value checkboxes indicates positive multi-selection; when positively single-selecting a value, clicking the row of that value again deselects it, canceling all filters.
+Clicking on the label value row indicates selecting only this value positively select only this item, continuing to check other values' checkboxes represents positive multi-selection; when a single value is positively selected, clicking on that value's row again deselects it, canceling all filters.

-When there are more than 10 tag fields in the quick filter, support fuzzy search by field name or display name.
+When there are more than 10 label fields in quick filters, you can perform a fuzzy search by field name or display name.

-When there are more than 10 field attribute values in the quick filter, you can input text for real-time search and click the buttons for fuzzy matching and reverse fuzzy matching for filtering.
+When there are more than 10 field attribute values in quick filters, you can perform real-time searches by inputting text and support clicking buttons for fuzzy matching and reverse fuzzy matching.

-After clicking, the current Explorer switches to Analysis Mode, and the field is automatically included in the “Analysis Dimension” for querying.
+After clicking, the current explorer switches to Analysis Mode, and the field is automatically included in the "Analysis Dimensions" for querying.

 - The default minimum and maximum values of the progress bar are the minimum and maximum durations in the trace data list;

-- If the input format is irregular, the input box turns red and no search will be performed.
+- If the input format is incorrect, the input box turns red and no search is performed.
 The correct format is pure "numbers" or "numbers+ns/μs/ms/s/min"

-- If no unit is entered for the search, "s" will be added after the number by default for filtering and searching;
+- If no unit is entered during the search, "s" is appended by default to the entered number for filtering search;

 Filter History¶

-You can view filter and search history, which can be applied to different Explorers in the current workspace.
-Click the icon on the right side of the search bar above the Explorer or use the shortcut (Mac OS: shift+cmd+k / Windows: shift+ctrl+k)
+You can view filter and search history and apply it to different explorers in the current workspace.
+Click the icon to the right of the search bar above the explorer, or use the shortcut key (Mac OS: shift+cmd+k / Windows: shift+ctrl+k)

 to quickly open the filter history;